pslowiq/pslowiq/README.md

 ## CTO at 0101marketing | Engineer in CS

 👋 Hey there!
-I'm Piotr Słowik, a tech enthusiast and CTO at 0101marketing, where I automate tasks with Python, uncover digital insights and tackle WordPress issues.
+I'm Piotr Słowik, a tech enthusiast and CTO at 0101marketing, where I automate tasks and uncover digital insights.

 🎓 With a degree in Computer Science from Uniwersytet Wrocławski, I'm on the verge of completing my master's studies, ready to apply cutting-edge concepts to real-world challenges.